g4s8/gdf-am-2025/site/content/_index.md

 If this layer is slow or unstable, users don’t care how smart your model is - the system feels broken.

 This talk is about that layer.

+Now let's assume we will talk about LLM AI API.
+But the majority of the topics are also applicable to other types of AI.
 {{% /note %}}

 ---